MikeyTheOng/Classo-Demo/README.md

 ## Dashboard
 Dashboard provides an overview of today's schedule, courses you are enrolled in and number of minutes focused on today.
 * Displays events of the day if they're scheduled by the calendar
-* Displays the courses of enrolled by the user
+* Displays the courses enrolled by the user
 * Number of minutes will be displayed if the user spends more than a minute focusing (on the focus page)

 ## Focus